Vapor Recovery Information and Compliance Requirements

 The state of Missouri has not adopted enforcement delegation for these regulations.
 Therefore, please direct any questions regarding these regulations to EPA Region 7.
 Basic information regarding 6B and 6C is located on EPA’s Area Source Standards website.

 Unless otherwise exempt, under the amendment to 10 CSR 10-2.260, effective Feb.
 28, 2019, owners/operators with tanks between 550 gallons and 40,000 gallons in the Kansas City area are required to use pressure/vacuum valves that are CARB certified or department approved.
 The pressure/vacuum valve must have a positive pressure setting of 2.5 to 6.0 inches of water column and a negative pressure setting of 6.0 to 10.0 inches of water.
 Following is a list of the pressure/vacuum valves that are approved for use in the area:

 St. Louis Area:

-Gas stations in the St. Louis ozone nonattainment area that have gasoline underground storage tanks with a capacity greater than 1,000 gallons and less than 40,000 gallons are required to install a Stage I vapor recovery system that demonstrates 98 percent collection efficiency.
-The following list gives Stage I vapor recovery components that have demonstrated 98 percent collection efficiency; the components have received approval for use in the area.
+Unless otherwise exempt, owners/operators in the St. Louis ozone nonattainment area that have gasoline underground storage tanks with a capacity greater than 1,000 gallons and less than 40,000 gallons are required to install a Stage I vapor recovery system that demonstrates 98 percent collection efficiency.

 Ball Float +